mcolomerc/terraform-confluent-replicator-aws/Readme.md

 The replicator is installed as a standalone executable on a EC2 instance or deployed as a Connector.

+## AWS Secret Manager

+AWS Secret Manager is used to store the Confluent Cloud cluster credentials.

+The following credentials are required:

+- CONFLUENT_API_KEY
+- CONFLUENT_API_SECRET

 ## Terraform

 - Get Confluent Cloud cluster credentials from AWS Secret Manager.